KathleenScriver/play_fe/README.md

 **In order to clone down and run this code locally, you will need an API Key to MusixMatch | https://developer.musixmatch.com/**

 - Fork or clone this response
-- Run 'npm install'
+- Run `npm install`
-- Run 'npm run dev' to start up server on your local machine
+- Run `npm run dev` to start up server on your local machine

 ### Future Iterations